luc-leclerc/global-key-listener/README.md

 Done on windows 7 SP1.

+* Java Project
-After checking out the project :
-* Configure the project to have the java.library.path reference the .dll (All IDE)
+    * After checking out the project, configure the project to have the java.library.path reference the .dll (All IDE)

-For eclipse users:
-* Right+Click on project -> Configure -> Convert to maven project (Eclipse)
+    * For eclipse users, Right+Click on project -> Configure -> Convert to maven project (Eclipse)
+* C Project
+    * Located within this project under git/jnilink_cproject
+    * This project isn't clean and contains the -dot-files related to my eclipse version.
+* Lib
+    * Contains a copy of the .h library generated.
+    * Contains a copy of the .dll generated.

 # Generating the C header file

 ```
 cd C:\Users\Undefined\git\global-key-listener\target\classes
-javah -jni -classpath "C:\Users\Undefined\git\global-key-listener\target\classes" com.com.lleclerc.jnilink.SayHelloMain
+javah -jni -classpath "C:\Users\Undefined\git\global-key-listener\target\classes" com.lleclerc.jnilink.SayHelloMain
 ```

 Issue #1 : Bad usage of javah (Must not call it from current directory, go up the package folders)